 Informed Consent Forms

 Most healthcare providers these days require patients to sign “informed consent forms” or “medical waiver forms” before undergoing an invasive procedure or treatment.
 These forms basically have the patient agree that the doctor or healthcare professional fully explained the risks and that they understood them.
-The obvious goal of these forms is to prevent the patient from later coming back and claiming lack of informed consent.
+The obvious goal of these forms is to prevent the patient from later coming back and claiming a lack of informed consent.

 The obvious question is do these forms actually work?
 If a patient signs a medical waiver or informed consent form, will that legally block them from bringing a claim for lack of informed consent?